Blue states that feared losing terrorism prevention funds scored a win in federal court on Tuesday.

 According to the complaint, some red states, including Texas, Missouri, North Carolina, and Tennessee, saw substantial increases in their funding.

 The funds are for Fiscal Year 2025, which ends Tuesday, and have not yet been distributed.
-If the funds are distributed at lower figures to these states and higher figures to others, it is possible that the states in the lawsuit would not be able to recover the money.
+If the funds were distributed at lower figures to these states and higher figures to others, it was possible that the states in the lawsuit would not be able to recover the money.
 They warned that some operations may have to stop as a result.

 “The federal government is putting our communities at risk in an attempt to illegally force states to support its attacks on immigrants,” said New York Attorney General Letitia James.
 “Our law enforcement and local leaders depend on these FEMA grants to prepare for emergencies and stop dangerous threats to public safety.”